atdavidpark/web-starter-kit/README.md

 - [JavaScript 30](https://javascript30.com) - Build 30 things with vanilla JS in 30 days with 30 tutorials.
 - [React For Everyone](https://www.youtube.com/playlist?list=PLLnpHn493BHGW9YuiW8y9qHf-wHk_BKpe) - This series will teach you the basics of React from a beginners perspective.
+- [Learn Vue.js](https://scrimba.com/g/glearnvue) - 9 interactive screencasts to take you from beginner to advanced.

 ## Back-end